 • Where possible we build long standing relationships with local suppliers make clear our expectations of business behaviour;

-• With regards to national supply chains, our point of contact is preferably with a UK company or branch and we expect these entities to have suitable anti-slavery and human trafficking policies and processes.
+• With regards to national supply chains, our point of contact is always with a UK company or branch and we expect these entities to have suitable anti-slavery and human trafficking policies and processes.
 We expect each entity in the chain to, at least, adopt ‘one-up’ due diligence on the next link in the chain.
-It is not practical for us (and every other participant in the chain) to have a direct relationship with all links in the chain, ultimately to the field or utility generator.
+It is not practical for us (and every other participant in the chain) to have a direct relationship with all links in the chain.

 • We have in place systems to encourage the reporting of concerns and the protection of whistle blowers.